FaraZzz-web/water-quality-anomaly-detector/README.md

 * **JWT Implementation:** Secure tokens issued on login, stored in `localStorage`.
 * **Route Protection:** Custom `ProtectedRoute` component ensures that the `/dashboard`, `/upload`, and `/anomalies` pages are invisible to unauthorized users.
 * **Session Management:** Integrated Logout functionality that clears tokens and redirects users instantly.
+### Login Details
+In order to see the dashboard,
+* Username: admin@water.com
+* password: password123

 ### 📊 Frontend Dashboard
 * **Dynamic UI:** Responsive design that adapts to all screen sizes.